 Following is the list of Optional Items and Features that you can add to your water maker along with some details about the features: how they work, why you would want them (or not) and our general design philosophy.
-All of these features can be added at the time of water maker purchase or at any time in the future as a simple plug and play addition.

-Automatic Fresh Water Flushing Option: Price $595
+Automatic Fresh Water Flushing with Real Time Push Button Fresh Water Flushing Option: Price $649

 All water makers need to be fresh water flushed both after each use and then at an interval of about 5 days when not in use.
 Or rather than fresh water flushing every 5 days, you can pull pickling preservative into the water maker and leave it unused for 6 months at a time.
 All Cruise RO Water Makers come standard with a manual fresh water flushing system, which involved turning a 3-way valve and manually turning on the boost pump for 3-4 minutes.
 This process pulls fresh water out of your ships water tank (or more commonly from your ships pressurized water line) and through an activated carbon filter to remove any dock water chlorine before pushing the fresh water through the water maker.
 The fresh water simply displaces the volume of sea water or stagnant water inside the water maker to complete the fresh water flush.
 The water maker is not harmed by sitting in the sea water, but what happens when a water maker is left unused is that the bacteria and animals that live in the sea water multiply and grow out of control using up all of the oxygen in the water and then die.
 The anaerobic bacteria then start eating the dead bodies and give off the familiar “rotten egg” smell of hydrogen sulfide gas.
 This process is hard on the RO Membranes and can dramatically shorten their life.